Student-centric advice and objective recommendations

 1. Plan ahead

-Knowing all these things in advance will allow you to figure out how much time you will need to gather and submit all your application components, so that you don’t miss your deadlines or have to rush to turn your applications in on time.
+It’s a good idea to know these things in advance to help you figure out how much time you will need to gather and submit all your application components.

 2. Don’t only take general education courses